skerkour/rz-go/README.md

 ![Console logging](docs/example_screenshot.png)

-The rz package provides a fast and simple logger dedicated to JSON output.
+The rz package provides a fast and simple logger dedicated to JSON output avoiding allocations and reflection..

-Rz's API is designed to provide both a great developer experience and stunning [performance](#benchmarks).
-Its unique functional API allows rz to write JSON (or CBOR) log events by avoiding allocations and reflection.

 Uber's [zap](https://godoc.org/go.uber.org/zap) and rs's [zerolog](https://godoc.org/github.com/rs/zerolog)
 libraries pioneered this approach.

-Rz is a fork of zerolog taking this concept to the next level with a **simpler** to use and **safer** API and even better performance.
+Rz is a fork of zerolog taking this concept to the next level with a **simpler** to use and **safer** API and even better [performance](#benchmarks).

 To keep the code base and the API simple, rz focuses on efficient structured logging only.
 Pretty logging on the console is made possible using the provided (but inefficient) `rz.ConsoleFormatter`.